hyosung11/Launch-School/Courses/journal.md

 14:48 Killing myself with simple mistakes like using `slice` when I want to use `split`.
 Ugh.

 17:06 Tough problem that Deepak gave me, but I learned some new things.
 Tired right now.

+19:24 Tired and my brain is mush.
+Ugh.
+Take a break then.
+Okay.